Advertiser Disclosure

 Is the $300 Annual Travel Credit Worth It?

-Utilizing the $300 annual travel credit easily helps offset the Chase Sapphire Reserve card’s annual fee of $795.
+Using the $300 annual travel credit easily helps offset the Chase Sapphire Reserve card’s annual fee of $795 or the Chase Sapphire Reserve Business card’s annual fee of $795.

-The card has many valuable benefits, but the annual travel credit is simple to use and provides immediate value.
-Unlike other premium travel rewards cards where only airline incidental fees qualify for travel statement credits, any travel purchase triggers the Chase Sapphire Reserve card travel credit.
+The cards have many valuable benefits, but the annual travel credit is simple to use and provides immediate value.
+Unlike other premium travel rewards cards, where only airline incidental fees qualify for travel statement credits, any travel purchase triggers the travel credit on the Chase Sapphire Reserve card and the Chase Sapphire Reserve Business card.

 Final Thoughts

-The Chase Sapphire Reserve card provides a stellar earning structure for travelers, outsized redemptions, and premium travel protections and benefits.
+The Chase Sapphire Reserve card and Chase Sapphire Reserve Business card provide a stellar earning structure for travelers, outsized redemptions, and premium travel protections and benefits.

-Here’s our take on the best travel rewards cards for a broader view of the available travel credit cards.
+Here’s our take on the best travel rewards cards for a broader view of travel credit cards.

 Frequently Asked Questions

-How do I use the Chase Sapphire Reserve $300 travel credit?
+How do I use the Chase Sapphire Reserve card's $300 travel credit?

-The $300 travel credit is applied as a statement credit for any travel purchases made with the card immediately following card approval or after each card renewal anniversary.
+The $300 travel credit is applied as a statement credit for any travel purchases made with the Chase Sapphire Reserve card or the Chase Sapphire Reserve Business card, immediately upon card approval or at each card renewal anniversary.
 Any purchase that codes as travel is reimbursed up to $300 each card anniversary year.

 Will I earn Ultimate Rewards points on my travel purchases that count for the Chase $300 travel credit?